Kiyotaka86/compression_text_classification/README.md

 - CISI: Another established dataset with a different characteristic, offering a broader perspective on NCD's retrieval capabilities.

 ### Outcome and Challenges
-According the result from [part1 notebook] (part1/part1.ipynb) and [test codes](part1/test_codes_part1), the performance from NCD method in text retrieval is far below from BM25 results in both datasets.
+According the result from [part1 notebook](part1/part1.ipynb) and [test codes](part1/test_codes_part1), the performance from NCD method in text retrieval is far below from BM25 results in both datasets.
 This may be due to the different amount of information between queries and texts.
 As the paper suggests, the compression method is for similarity calculation among texts with similar characteristics.
 Existing text retrieval methods: TF, IDF, Vectorization, and etc are still the prior methods to find corresponding texts from much shorter queries.
 Compression method could be used in TR field in the future.
 For example, this method could be used as dimensionality reduction and merged into existing TR methods.

 ## Part 2: Text Classification